Last Updated on February 11, 2023

 Saatva mattress

-The plush Euro pillow-top is chiropractor-recommended.
-It cushions and contours your body which makes it perfect for back sleepers with back pain.
-Additionally, the firm mattress provides enough support and effectively cradles your spine to prevent painful pressure points at the hips and shoulders.
-Likewise, its special ‘Lumbar Zone’ spring technology uses a cleverly positioned support wire to keep this vulnerable area of the lower back correctly aligned during the night.
+Chiropractor-recommended, the plush Euro pillow-top provides cushioning and contouring that works well for back sleepers with back pain.
+The firmness of the mattress ensures adequate support and cradles your spine, preventing painful pressure points at your hips and shoulders.
+The mattress also features a special ‘Lumbar Zone’ spring technology, with a strategically placed support wire to maintain proper alignment of your lower back throughout the night.

 Pros